6thCode/bluebic-demo/README.md

-# Build a Bluebic Dashboard Sidebar header
+# Build a Bluebic Dashboard Sidebar and Header
 This a demo version for bluebic

 ## Getting Started